asyncapi/asyncapi-react/docs/features/plugins.md

 }
 ```

-If `install()` throws an error, the failing plugin is not stored and other plugins continue to register normally.
+If `install()` throws or rejects, the failing plugin is not stored and other plugins continue to register normally.

 > **Important:**
 > If an event listener throws during dispatch, including `onPluginEvent`, the error is logged to the console and dispatch continues for the remaining listeners.